DamieFC/repoman/README.md

 cd repoman
 make all
 ```
-If you want to install Repoman run `make install` as root.
+Run `make install` as root to install Repoman.

 ## Usage
 ### Syntax